Aomitayo/vanhack-calendar-app/README.md

 1. Improved presentation of event cards, with adequate highlighting of event types (Leap, Vanhackathon, premium only)
-2. Navigation controls for present, past and future events on vanhacks calender
+2. Navigation controls for present, past and future events on vanhack's calender
 3. Affordances for context-sensitive (event and user) actions including
   - Apply - for events that require an application
   - Attend - for registered vanhackers to signify their intention to